attilahorvath/ecsys/README.md

 - Consolidate components (position-size-offset-constraints?)
 - Look into [Electron](https://github.com/atom/electron) for creating desktop games with Ecsys
 - Set up some build system to automatically generate minified version of the code
-- Make more sample games
+- Make more sample games - clone some simple ones, such as circular pong, Pop the Lock, etc.

 Ecsys is licensed under the included MIT license.